Yahweasel/transavormer/docs/API.md

 the recommended chunk size is `1`.
 Note that the reader simply stops reading packets when it exceeds the chunk size.
 It will always send complete packets, so in fact, the chunks will usually be slightly larger than this size.

+The `libav` field is optional and probably seems redundant.
+Its purpose is to aid in using modular builds of libav.js.
+You can load a libav.js instance that's specific to the particular format you're using, and have TransAVormer use that instead of the libav.js instance it uses everywhere else.
+See [modular-transcode.html](../demo/modular-transcode.html) for a demo of using modular builds.

 The only input form accepted for demuxing is input files.
 Demuxers have the component `"demuxer"`.